What's new in SQL Server Reporting Services (SSRS)

 Query designer support for DAX now in Report Builder and SQL Server Data Tools

-In the latest releases of Report Builder and SQL Server Data Tools – Release Candidate, you can now create native DAX queries against supported SQL Server Analysis Services tabular data models.
-You can use the query designer in both tools to drag and drop the fields you want and have the DAX query generated for you instead of writing it yourself.
+In Report Builder and SQL Server Data Tools, you can now create native DAX queries against supported SQL Server Analysis Services tabular data models.
+You can use the query designer in both tools to drag and drop the fields you want.
+The DAX query is then generated for you.

 Read more on the Reporting Services blog.